All Episodes

 Because they think they finally have their issue that's going to destroy George W. Bush.

-Well, it it would it would be simplistic.
+Well, it would be simplistic.

-That that that that that's this no, it's not simplistic at all to say anything of the sort.
+And no, it's not simplistic at all to say anything of the sort.

 I was telling someone yesterday, I'm amazed at the self-loathing I see on the left.